First DUI Charge

 Are you facing jail time on a first DUI?

-Yes, any time a person is charged with any criminal case they are facing jail time.
-However, if it is a first time DUI a skilled DUI attorney can usually avoid jail time.
+Yes, any time a person is charged with any criminal case they face jail time.
+However, if it is a first time DUI, a skilled DUI attorney can usually avoid jail time.

 What are the penalties for a first time DUI?

 The penalties for a first time DUI range can vary depending on a few factors.
 These factors include whether there was a crash as a result of DUI, whether there were children present in the car, and whether the breath sample was above an enhanced level of .15.
 First time DUI penalties can range from no jail time to a year in jail along with probation.
 The conditions of probation can include:

 - Complete DUI school (with an evaluation) and any recommended treatment

 - Complete a session of the Victim Impact Panel

 - SCRAM monitor

 - No possession or consumption or drugs or alcohol with random testing at your expense